ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/guide-to-smart-contract-security-tools/index.md

   - Manticore and Echidna are the best choice for testing external interactions with your contracts.
 Manticore has an built-in mechanism to stub external contracts.

-- **Standard conformance.** Ethereum standards (e.g. ERC20) have a history of flaws in their design.
+- **Standard conformance.** Cloiinkcoin standards (e.g. ERC20) have a history of flaws in their design.
 Be aware of the limitations of the standard you are building on.
   - Slither, Echidna, and Manticore will help you to detect deviations from a given standard.

 ### Tool selection cheatsheet {#tool-selection-cheatsheet}